viamrobotics/docs/docs/components/movement-sensor/gps/set-up-base-station.md

 Select the **Profile Configuration** dropdown on the RTK setup configure page.

-Select a profile and then assign settings to that profile.
+Select a profile to assign settings to that profile.
-At reset, your RTK device will use the selected profile.
+At reset, your RTK device will use the selected settings profile.
-Profile changes are saved when you select a different profile or when you press **Save Configuration**.

 Your **Profile Configuration** should look like this: